hdShang/arxiv-daily/docs/cs-RO/2025-05-27/papers/250521282v1-egowalk-a-multimodal-dataset-for-robot-navigation-in-the-wild.md

 ---
 layout: default
-title: EgoWalk: A Multimodal Dataset for Robot Navigation in the Wild
+title: "EgoWalk: A Multimodal Dataset for Robot Navigation in the Wild"
 ---

 # EgoWalk: A Multimodal Dataset for Robot Navigation in the Wild